-Breakfast wasn’t served til eight and Zara’s inability to eat breakfast and Joanne’s ability to lose clothes pegs meant we didn’t get underway until about 10am.
+Breakfast wasn’t served until eight and Zara’s inability to eat breakfast and Joanne’s ability to lose clothes pegs meant we didn’t get underway until about 10am.
 Having cycled down into a valley yesterday evening to our accommodation, we were not surprised to start the day with a long ascent.
-We called by a small supermarket and bought bananas, toothpaste and a toothbrush which got Joanne very excited (though she had since lost it twice..).
+We called by a small supermarket and bought bananas, toothpaste and a toothbrush for Joanne which got Joanne very excited (though she has since lost it twice..).

 A lady helped us at a junction futher on and gave us instructions for how to get to Gmund am Tegernsee.
 Swiftly we arrived!
 We were feeling good after our slow start, and even somehow managed to manoevre our very heavy and unwieldy bikes down a flight of steps!
 However, the glistening lake lured us into the wrong direction down to Bad Wiessee, which lost us a fair bit of time… We regretfully turned back and cycled back up the hill where we had come from before!
 An early lunch stop was due to restore spirits and relieve the weight of the wheat beer bottles in Joanne’s pannier..

 Post-lunch we were sure of our route and we set off once more, now heading more towards where we wanted to be.
 Bad Tölz!
 This had a delightful old town with a very colourful centre with pretty painted houses and blooming planters full of geraniums and marigolds.
 We didn’t stop long as Murnau am Staffelsee was calling, but refilled water bottles at the Tourist Info and then pedalled down across the bridge.